MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/deploy/deploy-clients-cmg-token.md

 If you can't install and register clients on the internal network, create a bulk registration token.
 Use this token when the client installs on an internet-based device, and registers through the CMG.
 The bulk registration token has a short-validity period, and isn't stored on the client or the site.
 It allows the client to generate a unique token, which paired with its self-signed certificate, lets it authenticate with the CMG.

 > [!NOTE]
 > Don't confuse bulk registration tokens with those that Configuration Manager issues to individual clients.
-The bulk registration token enables the client to initially install and communicate with the site long enough for the site to issue the client its own, unique client authentication token which is then used by the client for all communication with the site while the client is on the Internet.
-Beyond the initial registration, the bulk registration token isn't used or stored by the client.
+The bulk registration token enables the client to initially install and communicate with the site.
+This initial communication is long enough for the site to issue the client its own, unique client authentication token.
+The client then uses its authentication token for all communication with the site while it's on the internet.
+Beyond the initial registration, the client doesn't use or store the bulk registration token.

-To create a bulk registration token for use during client installation on Internet-based devices, complete the following actions.
+To create a bulk registration token for use during client installation on internet-based devices, complete the following actions:

 1. Sign in to the top-level site server in the hierarchy with local administrator privileges.